Information For Authors

 - Book reviews should be between 800 – 1,000 words.
 Competent reviews of key student affairs books are published at the discretion of the Editorial Executive.

-- Comments and critique, of no more than 2,500 words, are also welcome.
+- Letters to the editors, comments and critique, of no more than 2,500 words, are also welcome and are published at the discretion of the editors.

-- Proposal for the journal’s Interviews and Dialogue and Campus Report section and Calls and Notices must be submitted through the system, as the research articles.
+- Proposal for the journal’s Interviews and Dialogue and Campus Report section and Calls and Notices must be submitted through the online system.

-Once a manuscript has successfully passed an initial screening by the Editorial Executive, it may be submitted for peer-review (if it falls within a reviewed category of articles).
-The suitability of articles is evaluated in terms of:
+Once a manuscript has successfully passed an initial screening (vetting) by the Editorial Executive, a section editor may be appointed and it may be submitted for peer-review .
+The suitability of articles is evaluated in terms of the following review criteria:

 - Originality: the manuscript offers new, original empirical, conceptual, critical, and/or normative insights and interpretation;